spack/spack/lib/spack/docs/environments.rst

 command.
 The most important component of an Environment is a list of abstract specs.

-Adding a spec adds to the manifest (the ``spack.yaml`` file) and to the roots of the Environment, but does not affect the concrete specs in the lockfile, nor does it install the spec.
+Adding a spec adds to the manifest (the ``spack.yaml`` file), which is used to define the roots of the Environment, but does not affect the concrete specs in the lockfile, nor does it install the spec.

 The ``spack add`` command is environment aware.
 It adds to the currently active environment.
 All environment aware commands can also